-Saudis soften oil stance on Iran but OPEC deal still elusive
+OPEC agrees modest oil output curbs in first deal since 2008

 Saudi oil revenue has halved over the past two years, forcing Riyadh to liquidate billions of dollars of overseas assets every month to pay bills and cut domestic fuel and utility subsidies last year.

-"The Iranians have lived with a very tough macro backdrop for many years, and are not used to the government’s benevolence - whether subsidies, employment or spending contracts - in the manner the Saudis are," said Raza Agha, chief Middle East economist at investment bank VTB Capital.
+"The Iranians have lived with a very tough macro backdrop for many years..." said Raza Agha, chief Middle East economist at investment bank VTB Capital.
 "So a sustained drop in oil prices has a more difficult social impact on Saudi."

 However, with unemployment in double digits, Tehran is also facing calls to maximize oil revenues and President Hassan Rouhani is under pressure from conservative opponents to deliver a faster economic recovery.

-Iran's Zanganeh said on Tuesday OPEC would try to reach a deal by November, ruling out a compromise this week to address the glut.

-At $45 per barrel, oil prices are well below the budget requirements of most OPEC nations.
+Oil prices are well below the budget requirements of most OPEC nations.
 But attempts to reach an output deal have also been complicated by political rivalry between Iran and Saudi Arabia, which are fighting several proxy-wars in the Middle East, including in Syria and Yemen.

 OPEC sources have said Saudi Arabia offered to reduce its output from summer peaks of 10.7 million bpd to around 10.2 million if Iran agreed to freeze production at around current levels of 3.6-3.7 million bpd.

-“The salary cut highlights the urgency of the national transformation plan.
-If the Saudis did something aggressive to oil prices at this time, it would go against this urgency."

-Falih said on Tuesday he saw no need for significant output cuts as the market was rebalancing itself.
-He added that Saudi Arabia was investing in additional spare capacity and could withstand the current trend in oil prices.
+Riyadh has raised production in recent years to compete for market share while Iran's output was limited by sanctions.
+Minister Zanganeh has said Iran wanted an output cap of close to 4 million bpd.
+Saudi output drops in winter when it needs less fuel than during summer, when cooling requirements spike.

-(Additional reporting by Vladimir Soldatkin, Patrick Markey and Lamine Chikhi in Algiers, Andrew Torchia in Dubai; Writing by Dmitry Zhdannikov; Editing by Dale Hudson)
+Additional reporting by Patrick Markey and Lamine Chikhi in Algiers, Andrew Torchia in Dubai; Writing by Dmitry Zhdannikov; Editing by Dale Hudson